-Resources: Here is a long (maybe too advanced?) article on how to build and grow a nanny app.
+Resources: Here is a long article on how to build and grow a nanny app.

 Description: What’s better than babysitting?
 Pet sitting!
 Who doesn’t want to spend the whole day playing with dogs?
-There are busy workers and family taking holidays who need someone to take care of their loved pets.
-That’s where you can make money.
+There are busy workers and families taking holidays who need someone to take care of their loved pets.

-Resources: The Balance Careers has a huge series of resources for pet sitters you should check out.
+Resources: The Balance Careers has a huge series of resources for pet sitters.

-Description: Anytime we need to know about a product, the first thing we do is to look online for the review.
+Description: Every time we want to buy a product, the first thing we do is to look online for product reviews.
 Sure enough, all big cities have their own dedicated websites for such reviews from multiple sources.
-But what about small places or even the campuses?
+But what about small places or even campuses?
 There’s a huge opportunity there.

 Call it a new age barter system; especially on campus, there would be a lot of demand for this.
 Start this locally and then expand it later.
 There are loads to borrow and exchange from academic services, bikes, books, and even clothes.
-You can monetize it through advertising or taking a fee of swapes.
+You can monetize it through advertising.

-Description: All kinds of businesses need design works.
-You can then create a site that offers different types of design services, such as logos, flyers, packaging, or even websites, and niche down to local businesses or even other students starting their own startups.
-You could charge per hour or per project.
+Description: All kinds of businesses have design tasks.
+So, you can create a site that offers different types of design services, such as logos, flyers, packaging, or even websites, and niche down to local businesses or even other students starting their own startups.
+This is a great startup idea for students and you could charge per hour or per project.

 When you are a student, it can be hard to get businesses to trust you.
 There are many ways to achieve it, such as showing them previous high-quality work, offering one free project, and connecting them with your previous clients.